-- Administrative staff can query the EHR to identify patients at risk, such as those with a given diagnosis who have poor control, few visits, or insufficient refills. - Ancillary staff such as medical assistants can reach out to patients who are nonadherent or who have poor control, encouraging them to make appointments. - Chronic condition case managers are especially helpful for patients with congestive heart failure or diabetes. - Integrated or community-based health education, such as: - o Healthy Heart Ambassador Blood Pressure Self-Monitoring Program - o Diabetes Self-Management Education and Support
+- Administrative staff can query the EHR to identify patients at risk, such as those with a given diagnosis who have poor control, few visits, or insufficient refills. - Ancillary staff such as medical assistants can reach out to patients who are nonadherent or who have poor control, encouraging them to make appointments. - Chronic condition case managers are especially helpful for patients with congestive heart failure or diabetes. - Integrated or community-based health education, such as: - National Diabetes Prevention Program - o Diabetes Self-Management Education and Support - o Blood Pressure Self-Monitoring Program suggests the contribution of community pharmacists in facilities to manage chronic conditions and promote medication adherence during the COVID-19 pandemic will be essential in easing the burden on already strained health systems.